Part 2 – Puglia Road Trip Only Gets Better

 Where to stay In Puglia?

 Booking.com has a large selection of accommodation styles to suit every budget.
-We chose an apartment ‘Appartamento Antonacci’ for our 2-night stay in Monopoli, mainly because we needed a washing machine and a car to park.
-Appartamento Antonacci is about a 10-minute walk from the old town with free car parking on the street.
+We chose an apartment ‘Appartamento Antonacci’ for our 2-night stay in Monopoli, mainly because we needed a washing machine and a place to park a car.
+Appartamento Antonacci is about a 10-minute walk from the Monopli’s old town with free car parking on the street.
 The apartment was on ground level (3 steps), large, comfortable and well-equipped.

 Monopoli by the Sea